Closed conformal Killing-Yano initial data: Discussion

 At the moment, no propagation identity is known for the higher dimensional CYK 2-forms ($n>4$) or for higher rank cCYK $p$-forms ($p>2$).
 It would be interesting to study these equations using the approaches used in this work: representation-theoretic exhaustive search and clever decoupling of independently propagated integrability conditions.

-\paragraph{Acknowledgements} IK was partially supported by the Praemium Academiae of M.~Markl, GA\v{C}R project 19-06357S and RVO: 67985840.
-AGP is supported by grant 19-01850S of the Czech Science Foundation.
+\paragraph{Acknowledgements} IK was partially supported by the Praemium Academiae of M.~Markl, GA\v{C}R project GA19-06357S and RVO: 67985840.
+AGP is supported by grant GA19-01850S of the Czech Science Foundation.